I didn’t even know how much I relied on caffeine to get me through the day until I didn’t have it.

 My wife’s grandma is an absolute coffee freak.
 At least she used to be.
-One each on of here (several) daily trips to Starbucks she would get a venti sized coffee with another cup with the cream/whipped cream.
+On each one of her (several) daily trips to Starbucks, she would get a venti-sized coffee and another cup to hold the cream/whipped cream.
 She thought she was getting the most coffee possible, and she was.
-What she didn’t realize at the time, is that she was also getting HUNDREDS of extra calories per day!
+What she didn’t realize at the time, is that she was also getting a THOUSAND EXTRA CALORIES PER DAY!

 With the most caloric drink at Starbucks topping out at over 700 calories, it’s easy to see why we crave them.
 Huge amounts of sugar and caffeine are a great combination if your goal is to get a short-lived but addicting energy rush followed by a huge crash.

+So, while the health benefits of giving up coffee will be drastically reduced if you drink it black, you probably don’t.
 The other problem is that the addition of all the sugar/dairy/preservatives outweighs any health benefits that coffee actually has.
-I guess the coffee shops never told you that the health benefits come from black coffee, did they?
+I guess the coffee shops never told you that all the health benefits come from black coffee, did they?